MetalOath/BCML-macOS-App/launcher/CONTRIBUTING.md

 2. Clone your fork locally
 3. Create a feature branch (`git checkout -b feature/my-new-feature`)
 4. Make your changes
-5. Run the build script to test your changes (`./scripts/build.sh`)
+5. Run the build script to test your changes (`./launcher/scripts/build.sh`)
 6. Commit your changes (`git commit -am 'Add some feature'`)
 7. Push to the branch (`git push origin feature/my-new-feature`)
 8. Create a new Pull Request

 ## Project Structure

-The project is structured as an integrated application with these main components:
+The project is now structured as an integrated application with these main components:

 - `bcml/` - The BCML core Python package, included directly in the app
+- `launcher/` - The macOS application wrapper and build scripts
 - `app_launcher.py` - The central Python entry point integrating all components
 - `src/` - Rust extension code for BCML

-- `scripts/` - Build and utility scripts
-- `assets/` - Application assets including icons
+Please ensure your contributions maintain this integrated structure, treating the launcher as the central component with BCML built in.

 ## Style Guidelines

-### Python Style

-- Follow PEP 8 guidelines
-- Use Black for code formatting with a line length of 88 characters
-- Include docstrings for all functions, methods, and classes
-- Maintain type hints where appropriate

 ### Shell Scripting Style